This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 - If any accommodations are needed for the child while sitting on the horse

-Afterward, the therapist will explain to you and your child about the importance of safety, including how to properly mount and dismount the horse (with assistance), horse equipment, and what to expect when the horse moves.
+Afterward, the therapist will explain the importance of safety to you and your child, including how to properly mount and dismount the horse (with assistance), horse equipment, and what to expect when the horse moves.

 Once safety training is completed, a therapist assists and monitors the child while mounting the horse and during the horse’s movements.
 In almost all instances, the therapist walks alongside the horse and child while helping modify the horse’s movements to be safe for the child.